Connect with us

 Related: Several Team Canada and USA Selections Seemingly Leaked Early

 Hockey Canada formally turned its focus to the 2026 Milano Cortina Winter Olympics, announcing Doug Armstrong as executive director of the men’s national team.
-Armstrong was praised for his leadership at recent World Championships and for guiding the program back to the Olympics.
+Armstrong was praised for his leadership at the recent Four Nations and for guiding the program back to the Olympics.
 Officials emphasized the depth, competitiveness, and commitment of Canada’s player pool, while Armstrong thanked Hockey Canada’s board, staff, and families for their support as preparations continue toward February in Italy.

 The Official Team Canada Roster